n00mkrad/text2image-gui/docs/Inpainting.md

 ![](https://raw.githubusercontent.com/n00mkrad/text2image-gui/main/docs/assets/inpdemo-wing-basic.png)

-*Original - Mask - Result using `photo of a landscape, cloudy sky` using Stable Diffusion 1.5*
+*Original vs Mask - Result using `photo of a landscape, cloudy sky` using Stable Diffusion 1.5*
 Note that the wing does not really disappear, it just gets replaced by a weird cloud formation.

 #### RunwayML Inpainting